-Defining attrition: "A reduction in the number of employees through retirement, resignation or death"
+Defining attrition: "A reduction in the number of employees through retirement, resignation, or death."

-Defining Attrition rate: "the rate of shrinkage in size or number"
+Defining Attrition rate: "the rate of shrinkage in size or number."

-Formula of calculating attrition rate:-((no of attrition x 100)/(Actual employees + new joined))/100
+Formula for calculating attrition rate: ((number of attrition x 100)/(Actual employees + new joined))/100

-There are massive costs associated with attrition or turnover and, while some of these are not visible to the management reporting or budget system, they are none the less real.
+There are massive costs associated with attrition or turnover, and, while some of these are not visible to the management reporting or budget system, they are nonetheless real.
 The 'rule of thumb' appears to be very inaccurate indeed and, while it depends upon the category of staff, it is probably better to estimate around 80% of salary as a truer rule of thumb - and this will be on the conservative side.

 What does this mean?
-Well it means that if a company has 100 people doing a certain job paid 25,000 and that turnover or attrition is running at 10%, the cost of attrition is:
+Well, it means that if a company has 100 people doing a certain job paid 25,000, and that turnover or attrition is running at 10%, the cost of attrition is:

 (Total staff x attrition rate %) x (annual salary x 80%)